-- Ring of Bright Water: most of the film is about a guy and his adorable pet otter.
+- Ring of Bright Water: most of the film about a guy and his adorable pet otter.
 Then a ditchdigger randomly murders it with a spade.
-Becomes a Tear Jerker when you find out it's Based on a True Story.
+And it's Based on a True Story, too.

 - The film adaptation Paperhouse of Catherine Storr's Marianne Dreams, in which the main character never meets the best friend who dies thanks to the action taking place in DreamLand.
 (The novel averts the trope: both the main character and her best friend survive.)

-- Lampshaded in Diary of a Wimpy Kid, where Gregory is told to read Charlotte's Web , and predicts that either the girl or the pig doesn't make it to the end of the book.
+- Lampshaded in Diary of a Wimpy Kid, where Gregory is told to read Charlotte's Web, and predicts that either the girl or the pig doesn't make it to the end of the book ( he's wrong—it's the spider).
 He never finds out what happens because he only reads three chapters.

 - Earlier, he said that his mom was picking out what she called "classics", the criteria of which being, in his opinion, it has to be more than 50 years old, and some person or animal has to die at the end.
 While most things he says are untrue and biased, this is the (unfortunately brutal) truth.